 By nurturing and protecting our culture, we believe we attract and retain the best of the best.
 Our successful efforts are best measured by our consistently low voluntary turnover rate.
-In 2016, our voluntary turnover rate was 1.8% (the lowest rate in five years), while total turnover was 7.4%.
-As an example, the Mercer industry average for our peer group in Canada in 2016 was 22.7% for office staff and 15.8% for field staff.
-Our corresponding turnover was 10.1% office staff and
+In 2017, our voluntary turnover rate was 3.7%, retirements were 3%, and total turnover was 8.7%.401-1